Lexus RX 450h review

 All versions of the RX 450h come with five doors and share the eye-catching ‘floating roof’ and wide spindle-shaped grille that help the car to stand out so effectively in a crowd.
 There are two body lengths: the standard 450h is a five-seater, while the RX 450h L accommodates seven thanks to a longer boot with more upright tailgate, which allows an extra row of seating in the rear.

 At the top of the range, the RX and RX L Takumi get power-folding heated rear seats, a 15-speaker Mark Levinson stereo, a colour head-up display, 360-degree camera, semi-aniline leather upholstery, 10-way powered front seat adjustment, memory settings for the front seats, steering wheel and door mirrors.
-The latest version of the RX now comes with Apple CarPlay and Android Auto smartphone connectivity too, while a new touchscreen is much easier to interact with than the now-supplementary touchpad.
-The menus could still be a little clearer, mind.
+The RX L Takumi can also be ordered in a six-seat layout, with two individual 'captain's chairs' in place of the regular three-seat second-row bench.

-On the road, the RX majors on comfort and refinement, which will appeal to anyone unimpressed by the sportier characteristics of some of its rivals.
+On the road, the RX majors on comfort and refinement, which will appeal to anyone unimpressed by the stiff and sporty characteristics of some of its rivals.
 Audi, BMW and Range Rover SUVs all offer sharper, more responsive handling, and – despite suspension tweaks on the facelifted car – the Lexus still leans more in corners.

 In short, the RX is an attractive proposition for buyers who like its eye-catching looks, luxury and refinement, and want a car that’s more environmentally sound than a traditional diesel SUV.
 For more detailed look at the Lexus RX, read on for the rest of our in-depth review.